 One of the best go-to ab exercises is a plank!
 Not to mention there are so many different ways to modify it to make it easier, or to make it harder!

-Hold each of these for 20-30 seconds or as long as possible.
+Hold each of moves below for 20 seconds or as long as possible.
 If you find that you are struggling and feel pain in your lower back, STOP…take a breather and try it again until you get to the total 30 seconds.
-A few seconds leads to more and more.
+A few extra seconds leads to more and more.

 1. Regular Plank on knees